garyjohnson/garyjohnson.github.io/_posts/2019-03-04-enclosure-rough-ins.md

   feature: button03/header.png
 ---

-With the [core idea now functional](/articles/button-mvp), it's time to start working on a proper enclosure.
+With the [core idea now functional (Part 2: the proof-of-concept)](/articles/button-mvp), it's time to start working on a proper enclosure.

 For building models, I've been using [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview).
 It's a powerful parametric modeling tool and has [free non-commercial licensing](https://www.autodesk.com/campaigns/fusion-360-for-hobbyists).
 The license is only one year long, but can be renewed each year.